yanbozhang003/AcFace/README.md

 ### Facial spectrum derivation

 This module processes the received raw samples and derives facial spectrums.
+It takes in the raw signal and experimental settings (define the settings under `./settings/` ) as the input, and calls multiple functions for facial spectrum derivation.

 To start the processing, execute: